va3wam/hexBot/doc/hexbotOperationManual.md

 ## Configuring NVRAM

-Certain environment specific values can be configured in NVRam avoidingg the need to rebuild and update code when the robot moves to a new network environment.
+Certain environment specific values can be configured in NVRam avoiding the need to rebuild and update code when the robot moves to a new network environment.
 Full details for this are found [here](hexbotConfigNVRAM.md).

 ## Data Analytics